ChimeHQ/ConcurrencyPlus/README.md

     await anotherAsyncFunction()
 }

+// This can can also return the underlying Task,
-// Can also run an operation that will return a value once executed.
-Neat! let value = await queue.addResultOperation {
+// so you can cancel, or await a value let task = await queue.addOperation {
     return await makeValue()
 }

+let value = try await task.value
 ```

 `TaskQueue` also defines a single global queue, to enable this: